Posting USA

 • Rental expenses

-• Moving expenses, e.g. container shipment
+• Moving costs, e.g. container shipment

 • Furniture purchase